-Thanksgiving is right around the corner, so you know what that means: family, food, fun, and of course, lots of shopping.
-With some helpful tips, you can be sure to get everything on your loved ones' holiday wish lists before December 1st!
+Thanksgiving is right around the corner, and that means family, food, fun, and of course, lots of shopping.
+With some helpful Black Friday shopping tips, you can be sure to get everything on your loved ones' holiday wish lists before December 1st!

 Get a Head Start

 If you want to get a head start on your Black Friday shopping list, look for deals that surface in the wee hours of Thanksgiving morning.
-While it may force you to abandon visiting family early in the day, it beats standing in the long lines on Black Friday.
+While it may force you to abandon visiting with family early in the day, it beats standing in the long lines on Black Friday.
 If you know that your Thanksgiving Day will be split between hosting a mega meal and buying the best Christmas products on the market, be sure to prep your meal a day or two in advance of Turkey Day.

 Recruit a Shopping Buddy